PauliusMacernis/KnowledgeBase/Python.md

 Package, dependency and environment management for any language—Python, R, Ruby, Lua, Scala, Java, JavaScript, C/ C++, Fortran, and more.
 Along with managing packages, Conda is also a virtual environment manager.
 It's similar to virtualenv and pyenv, other popular environment managers.
+Installing conda will also install Python, if not already present.
 See https://docs.conda.io/en/latest/

 `conda --version` - find which version of Conda is in use.